Investigations

 Page design by the author.

-Reconstructed the experiences of two Marjory Stoneman Douglas High School students during the 2018 Parkland shooting, drawing on in-depth interviews to document their escape, trauma, and ongoing healing.
+Chronicled the experiences of two Marjory Stoneman Douglas High School students who survived the 2018 Parkland mass shooting, drawing on in-depth interviews to document their escape and healing.

 Page design by the author.